 12 Travel Disasters I’ve Actually Seen Happen

-Being a tour leader is not the glamorous life you might imagine it to be because anything and everything can (and often does!) go wrong.
+Being a tour leader is not the glamorous life you might imagine it to be.
+Anything and everything can (and often does!) go wrong.

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.
 Ratings and prices are accurate and items are in stock as of time of publication.